jgoalby/jgoalby.github.io/_articles/test.md

 ## copilot

-This is a paid service and is useful.
+This is a paid service and is useful for generating code.

+## github pages

+This is a website you can host through github.

+Advantages are:
+version controlled
+can use codespaces to edit
+can use copilot for genai help

 [home](/)